algo21-220040039/Assignment-2/README.md

 5. labeling: average return in the next 30 natural days are used as indicators of stock movement, those ranks among top 30% are labeled 1 while those in the bottom 30% are labeled 0, the rest are dropped.

 ## svm parameter tuning
 This project uses support vector machine with Gaussian kernel.
 There are two hyperparameters: C and gamma to select.
-C is the penalilty coefficient and gamma is the spread of kernel funciton.
+C is the penalty coefficient and gamma is the spread of kernel funciton.
 Grid search implementation in scikt_learn is used to determine a combination of C and gamma.
 The optimial parameters are C=10, gamma=0.01 with score 0.52

 ## performance on the test data
 Two metrics are used to determine the performance, namely accuracy and AUC